miracum/recruit/docs/index.md

 It supports querying [OMOP CDM databases](https://www.ohdsi.org/data-standardization/the-common-data-model/) and eligibility criteria can be defined using [OHDSI Atlas](https://ohdsi.github.io/TheBookOfOhdsi/OhdsiAnalyticsTools.html#atlas).

+!!! tip

+    Don't have or want to use the OHDSI stack?
+Check out the new way to [run recruIT directly on tabular FHIR data here](trino/index.md).

 Internally, the modules communicate using HL7 FHIR® via a central FHIR server.

 [Get Started 🚀](./getting-started/installation.md){ .md-button .md-button--primary}